Rizky Faidan: 2025-present

 On 18 February 2025, RRQ announced that Faidan had joined its eFootball console division, alongside Elga.
 In September 2025, Faidan won the 2025 Indonesian Football Esports Championship held in Tangerang.
+In November 2025, Faidan finished as runner-up in the IFeLeague 1 after losing to EVOS Esports in the grand finals.
+On 12 December 2025, Faidan and Elga failed to defend their FIFAe World Cup title after losing to Italy's Ettorito and Naples in the semifinals.